SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 Also available from March 2010 was the Competition Package which BMW offered as an option for the E90 M3 Sedan and E93 M3 Coupe, but not the E93 M3 Convertible.

 Unique to the Competition Package were special Style 359M 19-inch diameter Y-spoke cast alloy wheels that were half an inch wider than normal (9-inches front and 10-inches rear).
-They were shod with 245/35 ZR19 tyres front and 265/35 ZR19 tyres rear.
-There was also a re-mapped Electronic Damping Control system and ride height was dropped by 10mm courtesy of shorter springs.
+They were shod with 245/35 ZR19 tyres and 265/35 ZR19 tyres There was also a re-mapped Electronic Damping Control system and ride height was dropped by 10mm courtesy of shorter springs.

 LATER PRODUCTION CHANGES

 In June 2010, BMW further expanded the options list for all three body styles to include a front splitter, rear spoiler and exterior mirror casings fashioned from carbonfibre reinforced plastic (CFRP).
-These M Performance parts were also joined by an Inconel M Performance exhaust.
+These M Performance parts were joined by an Inconel M Performance exhaust.

 Other M Performance parts available included a sport braking system, an alcantara-trimmed steering wheel rim with yellow 12 o’clock marker and aluminium pedal pads.